-- One of the leading local drug companies.

-- Some indigenous R&D.

-- Antibiotics remain widely demanded in Iran.

-- The company's domestic market growth potential is restricted by the low spending capacity of Iran's population. - Around half of raw materials used in local production have to be imported. - Basic nature of its output makes it unable to compete in more hi-tech markets.

-- Domestic market competition is minimal, with major foreign company representation virtually non-existent. - Large population and low drug consumption is providing considerable scope for expansion. - Investment in capacity and product portfolio expansion to meet new demands.

-- Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential. - Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential. - Rampant inflation and currency fluctuations are hampering the company's ability to pay for API imports.
+Strengths One of the leading local drug companies.
+Some indigenous R&amp;D. Antibiotics remain widely demanded in Iran.
+Weaknesses The company's domestic market growth potential is restricted by the low spending capacity of Iran's population.
+Around half of raw materials used in local production have to be imported.
+Basic nature of its output makes it unable to compete in more hi-tech markets.
+Opportunities Domestic market competition is minimal, with major foreign company representation virtually non-existent.
+Government push for self sufficiency in medicine production.
+Large population and low drug consumption is providing considerable scope for expansion.
+Investment in capacity and product portfolio expansion to meet new demands.
+Threats Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential.
+Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential.
+Rampant inflation and currency fluctuations are hampering the company's ability to pay for API imports.

-Pars Darou was originally established as Bayer Pharma Iran in 1962, the first subsidiary of a multinational pharmaceutical company in Iran.
-The company was renamed Pars Darou in 1981.
-Since 1995, the company has been listed on the TSE, with more than
+Company Overview Pars Darou was originally established as Bayer Pharma Iran in 1962, the first subsidiary of a multinational pharmaceutical company in Iran.
+The company was renamed Pars

-14,000 shareholders.
+Darou in 1981.
+Since 1995, the company has been listed on the TSE, with more than 14,000 shareholders.
 Currently, the company employs about 200 staff.
 In July 2012, the company was awarded ISO10004: 2010 certification.
 Pars Darou was the founder of antibiotics manufacturer Farabi Pharmaceuticals in 1993 and is still a major shareholder, with 52.46% of the shares.
 It also has an 18.80% stake in the Hedjrat Distribution Company and a 16.0% stake in the joint venture (JV), Amin Pharmaceuticals.
 The company has its plant in Tehran and is fully approved by the Iranian Ministry of Health.
 Annual capacity and available dosage forms are as follows: tablets: 600mn, capsules: 150mn, creams: 10mn, suspensions: 2mn and solutions: 1mn.
 Its product portfolio features about 60 drugs, including brands such as tricyclic antidepressants imipramine and amitriptyline; corticosteroid for inflammation and eczema, betamethasone; anti-fungal treatment fluconazole; antibiotic metronidazole; and malaria treatment primaquine.

-The company is also looking to expand, with an emphasis on rationalising and modernising production facilities.
+Strategy The company is also looking to expand, with an emphasis on rationalising and modernising production facilities.
 This should improve the quality of the company's products, while potentially making more markets available for export.
 As part of this process, the company is aiming to agree to technical and scientific cooperation with universities and research institutes.
 This will include undertaking bioavailability and bioequivalence studies on company products.

-The company's R&D department is currently working on between 35 and 40 new dosage forms.
+Recent Developments The company's R&D department is currently working on between 35 and 40 new dosage forms.
 Pars Darou is also planning to expand capacity and production volume in order to meet domestic demand.
 Meanwhile, the firm is conducting partnerships with research institutes and universities in order to improve production techniques.

-- Pars Darou PJS Co - POB 11365-4688Tehran
+Company Details Pars Darou PJS Co POB 11365-4688 Tehran Iran Tel: +98 21 770 4061 Website: www.parsdarou.ir

-Website: www.parsdarou.ir